louisjeon/louisjeon/README.md

 - #### Efficient training at scale
 - #### Variations of reinforcement learning

-# My source of knowledge
+# And these are my main source of knowledge
 - #### Ahead of AI (https://magazine.sebastianraschka.com/)
 - #### Anthropic’s Interpretability Research (https://transformer-circuits.pub/)
 - #### Top AI Papers of the Week (https://www.linkedin.com/newsletters/top-ai-papers-of-the-week-7020865424875474944/)